 TAFDC Families.
-The written or electronic child care Referral is sufficient documentation that the Parent is eligible for a Child Care Subsidy for each child included in the Referral.
-Subsidy Administrators shall verify the identity of the Parent(s) listed on the child care Referral issued by DTA, in accordance with 606 CMR 10.03(1)(b).
+The child care referral is sufficient documentation that the parent is eligible for child care financial assistance for each child included in the referral.
+Family Access Administrators shall verify the identity of the parent(s) listed on the child care referral issued by DTA, in accordance with 606 CMR 10.03(1)(b).

 Fee Assessment.
-TAFDC families with written or electronic child care Referrals who currently receive TAFDC benefits from DTA shall not be charged any Parent fees.
-TAFDC families with written or electronic child care Referrals who currently receive TAFDC benefits from DTA shall be exempt from payment of explained Absences exceeding 45 Days in accordance with 606 CMR 10.03(1)(i) through the end of their eligibility period.subsidized
+TAFDC families with written or electronic child care referrals who currently receive TAFDC benefits from DTA shall not be charged any parent fees.
+TAFDC families with child care referrals who currently receive TAFDC benefits from DTA shall be exempt from payment of explained absences exceeding 45 days in accordance with 606 CMR 10.03(1)(i) through the end of their eligibility period.

+Asset Limits - The asset requirements established in 606 CMR 10.04(2)(a)4 shall be waived for all families referred for child care financial assistance through the DTA-related child care program.

 : continued

 Transitional Families and Post-transitional Families.
-The written or electronic child care Referral is evidence of Family relationship for all children included in the Referral.
-Subsidy Administrators shall verify the identity of the Parent(s) listed on the child care Referral issued by DTA, in accordance with 606 CMR 10.03(1)(b).
-Parents must also submit evidence of their income, service need, residence, and their relationship to children or Dependent Relatives not included in the child care Referral.
+The child care referral is evidence of family relationship for all children included in the referral.
+Family Access Administrators shall verify the identity of the parent(s) listed on the child care referral issued by DTA, in accordance with 606 CMR 10.03(1)(b).
+Parents must also submit evidence of their income, service need, residence, and their relationship to children or dependent relatives not included in the child care referral.

 Fee Assessment.
-Transitional and Post-transitional families with child care Authorizations shall be assessed a Parent fee in accordance with 606 CMR 10.03(2).
+Transitional and post-transitional families with child care authorizations shall be assessed a parent fee in accordance with 606 CMR 10.03(2).

-Eligibility Period: Subsidy Administrators should approve the length of time for subsidized child care based on the Parent's DTA or TAFDC status, as described in 606 CMR 10.05(4)(a) through (c).
-The Subsidy Administrator shall notify families, in writing, that their eligibility period is ending no less than 45 Days prior to the end of the eligibility period.
+Eligibility Period: Family Access Administrators should approve child care based on the parent's DTA or TAFDC status, as described in 606 CMR 10.05(4)(a) through (d).

 TAFDC Families.
-Subsidy administrators shall approve the subsidized child care Authorization based on the DTA Referral, for no less than 12 months unless Referral is for job development or placement, whereby a 12-week job search Referral may be authorized.
+Family Access Administrators shall approve the child care financial assistance authorization based on the DTA referral, for no less than 12 months unless the referral is for job development or placement, whereby a 12-week job search referral may be authorized.

 Transitional Families.
-Subsidy Administrators shall approve the subsidized child care Authorization in accordance with 606 CMR 10.04(2)(b), not to exceed 12 months from the date the Family's TAFDC case closed.
+Family Access Administrators shall approve the child care financial assistance authorization in accordance with 606 CMR 10.04(2)(b), not to exceed 12 months from the date the family's TAFDC case closed.

-Post-transitional Families: Following the Family's TAFDC transitional child care Authorization, Subsidy Administrators shall approve the subsidized child care Authorization in accordance with 606 CMR 10.04(2)(b), not to exceed 24 months from the date the Family's TAFDC case closed.Subsidy Administrator
+Post-transitional Families: Following the family's TAFDC transitional child care authorization, Family Access Administrators shall approve the child care financial assistance authorization in accordance with 606 CMR 10.04(2)(b), not to exceed 24 months from the date the family's TAFDC case closed.

+The Family Access Administrator shall notify families no fewer than two times, including at least once in writing, that their eligibility period is ending no fewer than 60 Days prior to the end of the eligibility period.

 Enrollment.
-Parents will enroll children directly at the Child Care Educator/Provider child care site, in accordance with the procedures of the Child Care Educator/Provider.
+Parents will enroll children directly at the child care educator/provider child care site in accordance with the procedures of the child care educator/provider.

 Denial or Termination of Authorization.
-Parents aggrieved by DTA's denial or termination of a child care Referral may pursue their grievance through the DTA Fair Hearing Process.
+Parents aggrieved by DTA's denial or termination of a child care referral may pursue their grievance through the DTA Fair Hearing Process.

 Continuity of Care.
-Subject to appropriation, Parent(s) seeking to continue eligibility upon the end of the Family's DTA Related Child Care Program Authorization or termination of transitional or post-transitional TAFDC benefits may continue to receive child care financial assistance through the Income Eligible Child Care program provided that the Family meets the requirements set forth in 606 CMR 10.03 and 10.04 and any unpaid fee balance or disqualification period under 606 CMR 10.12 (1) through (5) is resolved.
+Parent(s) seeking to continue eligibility upon the end of the family's DTA-related child care program authorization or termination of transitional or post-transitional TAFDC benefits may continue to receive child care financial assistance through the income eligible child care program provided that the family meets the requirements set forth in 606 CMR 10.03 and 10.04.

 : Department of Children and Families (DCF)-related Child Care Program